beajorrin/DTC-Bioinformatic-Course/Readme.md

 ```bash
 conda config --set channel_priority strict
 ```
-> What this does?
+**What this does?**
-> - **libmamba solver**: a much faster dependency solver than the classic one.
+- **libmamba solver**: a much faster dependency solver than the classic one.
-> - **Channels**: define the sources; we put conda-forge first (it’s the base for most modern builds), bioconda second (depends on conda-forge), and defaults last as a fallback.
+- **Channels**: define the sources; we put conda-forge first (it’s the base for most modern builds), bioconda second (depends on conda-forge), and defaults last as a fallback.
-> - **Strict priority**: prevents mixing packages from lower-priority channels when a higher-priority one provides them—this improves reproducibility.
+- **Strict priority**: prevents mixing packages from lower-priority channels when a higher-priority one provides them—this improves reproducibility.

 #
 ### 2.2.2 Create the dtc-bio conda environment